 This phase is all about layering the essentials.
 You’ll start with the foundational infrastructure—the digital plumbing that makes modern work possible.
 From there, you’ll arrange the physical space to support different work styles and encourage collaboration.
 Then, you’ll integrate the technology that keeps your hybrid team in sync.
 Finally, and most importantly, you’ll welcome your team into their new home base.
 By tackling this process step-by-step, you can create a workspace that not only looks great but also functions beautifully for everyone.

-Install Key Infrastructure
+Install Essential Infrastructure First

 Before anyone can even think about logging on, you need to get the basics up and running.
 Your top priority should be ensuring the internet and Wi-Fi are fully operational.
 Work with your IT team or provider to get your network set up and test the signal strength across the entire office—from corner desks to conference rooms.
 There’s nothing more frustrating than a spotty connection on day one.
 At the same time, make sure any necessary phone lines are active and correctly routed.
 Getting this digital foundation in place first means your team can hit the ground running as soon as they walk through the door.